saschajung/IRENE/README.md

   - R v3.6 or greater
   - OSX or Unix environment to run shell scripts

+### Installation time
+Installation of the required software typically only takes minutes to seconds.
+However, if Matlab is not installed, a few hours are needed for installing all the required software.

 ## Example usage

 Required scripts and input files to reproduce the Human mammary epithelial cells (MammaryEC) example from the manuscript.